 A young boy recoils in pain as his finger is bitten by a lizard, hidden among the fruit.
-A magnificent still-life stands between him and us.
+A magnificent still life stands between him and us.
 The glass vase holds a rose and a sprig of jasmine, while red, succulent cherries lie beside the vase.
 Note the reflection of a room painted in the curving contour of the glass.
-It's most unusual for a late sixteenth-century painting to show a figure so realistically in a moment of action, and for a still-life to be so prominent.
+It's most unusual for a late 16th-century painting to show a figure so realistically in a moment of action, and for a still life to be so prominent.

 The subject of this painting may have an allegorical meaning, and possibly refers to the pain that can derive from love.

 Miranda Hinkley: Michelangelo Merisi da Caravaggio lived perhaps the darkest and most dangerous life of any of the great painters.
 He was notorious for brawling, and at the height of his fame killed a pimp, Ranuccio Tomassoni, and was forced to flee from Rome.
 The art critic, Andrew Graham-Dixon, puts this murder at the centre of his new biography of the artist, exploring how Caravaggio’s violent life fed into his work.
 He spoke to me about one of the most popular pictures by Caravaggio in the collection – ‘Boy bitten by a Lizard’.